 I research socio-technical interventions for learning and knowledge work.
 My research focuses on professional and organizational technology-enhanced learning.
 From this, my research extends to designing for learning in other educational contexts, designing for innovation activities related to the digitalizing of learning, designing for knowledge management, and designing for organizational learning and strategic activities around digitalization and corresponding business model innovation.

 My research is design-oriented.
 Typical methods are user-centered and contextual design, and field studies.
-Enabling technologies have included data analytics, artificial intelligence, and ubiquitous computing.
+Used technologies have included data analytics and artificial intelligence.
 My research contributes to the fields of technology-enhanced learning and human-computer interaction, and connects to information systems research.